How Nigerian singers have won the hearts of Romanians

 Nothing had prepared Ibitoye for what he encountered when he arrived in 2009.
 His father had just got a job with the Nigerian embassy, and the entire family relocated.

-But Romania only has a very small African community, as most of those leaving the continent tend to head to Western European countries - generally with a colonial link.
+But Romania only has a very small African community, as most of those leaving the continent tend to head to Western European countries - generally to those with a colonial link.

 It is estimated that over 90% of Nigerians living in Romania are university students, many of whom have come to study medicine, computer engineering or maritime engineering.

-So, an older generation of Romanians is not used to the concept of diversity, according to Ana Craciun of Equality Community Development Association, a campaign group based in the second city, Iasi.
+So, an older generation of Romanians is not used to the concept of diversity, according to Ana Craciun, of Equality Community Development Association, a campaign group based in the second-largest city, Iasi.

 "They are attached to the strong Romanian traditions and want things to be as they were," she said.